tbsvttr/install-ruby-and-rails/README.md

 6. You are now in a basic Ubuntu 14.04 environment in Windows 10 and are able to run Linux applications!
 7. From this point on you can follow the instructions for Ubuntu.
 8. There might be some premission error with bundler which you can fix with `chmod +t -R ~/.bundle` inside the folder of the Rails project.
+9. The local development server will also be reachable in your Windows environment on *localhost:3000*.

 ## Install Ruby and Rails on Ubuntu 16.04
 1. Update your system with `sudo apt-get update` and `sudo apt-get dist-upgrade` and clean up with `sudo apt-get autoclean`.